What are Glioblastomas?

 What Causes Glioblastoma?

-Glioblastoma, like other gliomas that form in the brain and spinal cord, is thought to arise from changes in DNA.
-DNA, found in your genes, provides instructions for cell growth and multiplication.
-Mutations in DNA can cause cells to multiply uncontrollably, leading to tumor development.
+Glioblastoma, like other gliomas in the brain and spinal cord, is thought to develop from DNA mutations.
+These genetic alterations interfere with normal cell growth and division, leading to uncontrolled cell multiplication and tumor development.

 Is Glioblastoma Hereditary?